shreezan123/Canvas/README.md

-# Lab 7 - *Name of App Here*
+# Lab 7 - *Canvas*

-**Name of your app** is an app that allows users to use gestures in order to create fun pictures using a variety of images.
+**Canvas** is an app that allows users to use gestures in order to create fun pictures using a variety of images.

 Time spent: **4** hours spent in total